 Siemens presents its Consolidated Financial Statements in Euros; however, a significant proportion of its operations takes place in a functional currency other than the Euro, particularly the U.S. dollar and the British pound.
 Converting figures from these currencies into Euros affects the comparability of Siemens' results and financial position when the exchange rates for these currencies fluctuate.
-Some Divisions are significantly affected due to the large proportion of international operations, particularly in the U.S. All Sectors and Divisions as well as Cross-Sector Businesses are subject to foreign currency translation effects; however, some Divisions are particularly affected since they generate a significant portion of their operations through subsidiaries whose results are subject to foreign currency translation effects.
+Some Divisions are significantly affected due to the large proportion of international operations, particularly in the U.S.

+All Sectors and Divisions as well as Cross-Sector Businesses are subject to foreign currency translation effects; however, some Divisions are particularly affected since they generate a significant portion of their operations through subsidiaries whose results are subject to foreign currency translation effects.
 The effect of acquisitions and dispositions on Siemens' consolidated revenues and expenses affects the comparability of the Consolidated Financial Statements between different periods.

 The adjusted or organic growth rates of Revenue and new orders are calculated by subtracting currency translation effects and portfolio effects from the relevant actual growth rates.
-The currency translation effect is calculated as (1) (a) Revenues or new orders, as the case may be, for the current period, based on the currency exchange rate of the previous period, divided by (2) Revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) Revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) Revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) Revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) Revenues or new orders for the previous period, based on the currency exchange in Revenues or new orders, as the case may be, attributable to the acquired business and, in the case of dispositions, as the percentage change in Revenues or new orders on the assumption that the disposed business had not been part of Siemens in the previous period.
+The currency translation effect is calculated as (1) (a) Revenues or new orders, as the case may be, for the current period, based on the currency exchange rate of the previous period, divided by (2) Revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) Revenues or new orders for the previous period, based on the currency exchange rate of the previous period.
+The portfolio effect is calculated, in the case of acquisitions, as the percentage change in Revenues or new orders, as the case may be, attributable to the acquired business and, in the case of dispositions, as the percentage change in Revenues or new orders on the assumption that the disposed business had not been part of Siemens in the previous period.
 Adjusted growth rates of Revenue and new orders are always calculated for a period of twelve months.

 Siemens is making portfolio adjustments for certain transactions, including the carve-outs of Siemens Home and Office Communication Devices GmbH & Co.
+KG and the Wireless

-KG and the Wireless Modules business, as well as for other minor transactions in the Sectors, Cross-Sector Businesses and Other Operations.
+Siemens is making portfolio adjustments for certain transactions, including the carve-outs of Siemens Home and Office Communication Devices GmbH & Co.
+KG and the Wireless Modules business, as well as for other minor transactions in the Sectors, Cross-Sector Businesses and Centrally managed portfolio activities.
 For further information regarding major acquisitions and dispositions, see "Notes to Consolidated Financial Statements."